JAC-CS-Game-Programming-F25/project-flappy-cats/README.md

 ### Collect items
 **Stars:**
-- Increase score.
-- Trigger visual sparkle effect and sound.
+- Trigger sound effect when collected.
-- Occasionally activate a random power-up (5 seconds):
-  • Invincibility
-  • Slow motion

 **Hearts:**
 - Instantly restore one life (up to a max of 3).

 ### Track health and lives
 - Start with 3 lives.
-- Lose 1 life when hitting a pillar.
+- Lose 1 life when hitting a pillar or falling down on the bottom of the screen.
 - Lives are shown on screen (heart icons).
 - If lives reach 0, the player loses.